Table of Contents

 These are formatted as buttons when setting up the template.
 These include Quick Replies, used to respond to a multiple choice question, and Call-to-Action, to direct customers to your website or to call you.

 WhatsApp Business Accounts have different limitations on the number of business-initiated messages that can be sent.
-The lowest tier is the unverified tier, which means that a business has not been verified by Meta.
-The unverified tier is limited to 50 business-initiated messages in a rolling 24-hour period.

 Broadcast Capabilities